This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 MAINTENANCE

-• Once silver grey patina develops, it’s safe to store cushions with furniture
+• Once grey patina develops, it’s safe to store cushions with furniture

 • Use covers made of breathable fabric